Forces that Shaped Ancient Greek Cities and Culture

 The Sanatorium

 A Sanatorium was typically built in more developed Greek cities.
 The Sanatorium in Cos was a hub for medical and health-related innovation.
 It had a sanatorium, hospital, and medical research building on a small island with a panoramic sea view.
 The ancient Greeks believed in the healing properties of nature, seclusion, and beauty.
-They thought the mind was as crucial in the healing and illness-prevention process as the body.
+They thought the mind was as crucial in the healing process and illness-prevention process as the body.
 Many sanitoriums were outside of the city, free from its clutter, disorder, foul smells, and noises.
 They had ample access to nature, fresh air, and sunlight.

-In contemporary hospitals, consideration for the capacity to heal through nature and the mind has not yet been fully acknowledged.
+In contemporary hospitals, consideration for the capacity to heal through nature and the mind has not yet fully been acknowledged.
 Our hospitals are often in mid-rises with minimal access or orientation to nature, fresh air, and sunlight.
 We surround our patients with synthetic toxic materials, artificial light, processed food, and views of our concrete jungles and expect them to heal in these environments.

 We are beginning to see the emergence of wellness centers in nature aimed at physical and mental health treatment.
-These centers seem to understand the importance of nature, fresh air, and sunlight in healing.
+These centers seem to understand the importance of nature, fresh air, and sunlight in the healing process.
 Incorporating these values and disciplines into our current hospital and medical insurance system is a massive undertaking.
 How can this approach and value system be integrated, to some level, into our current system and cities?

 The Gymnasium

 A Gymnasium became an increasingly important component of Greek cities.
 Establishing the gymnasium helped overcome the sedentary lifestyle that began to develop in the town.
-When moving into the city, people left behind many of the daily activities and vigorous activities associated with the rural lifestyle of the countryside.
+When moving into the city, people left behind many of the daily activities and vigorous exercises associated with the rural lifestyle of the countryside.
 The ancient Greeks knew sickness could occur if the body were not exercised, and movement promoted vitality and health.
-They also knew that mental illness could arise if the mind were not activated and exercised.
+They also knew that mental illness could arise in the mind if it were not activated and exercised.
 For this reason, their gymnasiums often included classrooms and lecture halls and were located near libraries.
-This type of facility allows the user to develop a well-rounded health profile, exercising their bodies and minds in a single location.
+This type of facility allows the user to develop a well-rounded health profile, exercising their bodies and their minds in a single location.
 For me, this concept illustrates an incredibly wise and mature understanding of human health.

 We have plenty of examples of contemporary gymnasiums.
 However, they are designed to facilitate only physical health and lack the holistic approach of incorporating the mind that was fundamental to Greek gymnasiums.
 I believe that if a facility with a well-rounded approach to physical and mental health was present in our society, it would thrive.